 The relaxed, playful, non-performance-oriented classroom setting respects and supports the unique learning styles, developmental levels, and temperaments of all participants, creating a strong sense of community.

-Families receive a new CD each semester along with a beautifully illustrated songbook that’s filled with music-making ideas for spontaneous music and storytime play beyond the weekly classes.
+Families receive a new CD each semester along with a download code for the digital music files —along with an illustrated songbook that’s filled with music-making ideas for spontaneous music play beyond the weekly classes.

 Music Together, created by Kenneth K. Guilmartin and co-authored by Dr. Lili M. Levinowitz, was created and based on how the brain processes and organizes musical material, how children learn, and how the surrounding environment can support this learning.